 It’s very important to know who your ideal audience is so that you can focus on finding the right shows to reach them.
 Don’t just take any gig because you want to get paid.
 Not every crowd is a good crowd for you.

-You really have to assess the opportunity and think about if the people who come out to a venue or show will like your music.
+You really have to assess the opportunity and think about if the people who come out to a venue or event will like your music.

 If you’re opening for someone, do you honestly believe that their fans would like your music?
 Does your style or brand coincide with the type of audience that the headliner pulls?